Unleash/unleash-docker/README.md

 ### Building the docker image

+This repo contains a docker compose file and an extended dockerfile for running the Unleash server.
+The docker compose file will start a database, the Unleash server, and an Unleash proxy.

-The docker image is very small shim on top of unleashorg/unleash to include wait-for and allow the docker-compose configuration to ensure that we're not starting unleash until the database is actually up.
+The extended Unleash dockerfile is very small shim on top of [unleash/unleash](https://github.com/Unleash/unleash/) to include wait-for and allow the docker-compose configuration to ensure that we're not starting Unleash until the database is up and running.